Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 When adding validation errors you can pass a constant for the message resource key and the message arguments, as described [here](../../services/errors#adding).

 :::note
-For data properties in a data list object, you can also pass a `DataRow` to all of the validation methods to track validation state of this property for a specific row.
+For data properties in a data list object, you can also pass a `DataRow` to all of the validation methods to track the validation state of this property for a specific row.
 :::

 ## Property metadata

 In addition to storing and handling the value, all Xomega Framework properties (i.e. subclasses of the `BaseProperty`) maintain various metadata, such as editability, visibility, security access level and whether or not the property is required.

-This metadata is typically reflected in the state of the property-bound UI controls, which gets updated whenever such metadata is changed, and also affects the way the property value(s) are handled or validated.
+This metadata is typically reflected in the state of the property-bound UI controls, which gets updated whenever such metadata is changed and also affects the way the property value(s) are handled or validated.

 ### Property editability

 The `BaseProperty` class maintains a property `Editable`, which determines whether or not the current data property should be editable by the user.
-The data property itself does not prevent setting a new property value, when its not editable, but the bound UI control should become un-editable/readonly, and prevent the user from changing the value.
+The data property itself does not prevent setting a new property value when it's not editable, but the bound UI control should become un-editable/read-only, and prevent the user from changing the value.

 You can manually make the property not editable by setting `Editable = false`.
 However, even if you set `Editable = true` the final editable state of the property is also determined by its [security access level](#access), which should be greater than `ReadOnly`, as well as by calling the parent object's method `IsPropertyEditable` for the current property.
-The latter makes sure that the all its parent objects are also editable, which allows you to turn off editability of all the data properties when their parent object is not editable.
+The latter makes sure that all its parent objects are also editable, which allows you to turn off the editability of all the data properties when their parent object is not editable.

 :::tip
 You can also override the `IsPropertyEditable` method in your parent data object, and implement custom logic that determines when the property should be editable.
 However, you'd have to make sure to fire the appropriate property change event when your custom editability conditions change.
 :::

 In addition to the editable flag, data properties can also maintain an `Editing` flag, which tracks when the user starts and stops editing the property value.
-It is typically set to `true` by the bound UI control when the value is changed, and then reset to `false` when the user stops editing or leaves the UI control.
+It is typically set to `true` by the bound UI control when the value is changed and then reset to `false` when the user stops editing or leaves the UI control.

 Any changes in the `Editing` flag fire a property change event, which allows you to implement UI-independent presentation logic on such events.
 Xomega Framework, for example, performs a validation of the property value when the user stops editing, which may in turn display validation errors and update the state of the UI control.

 :::note
 In addition to the `Editable` and `Editing` properties, the `BaseProperty` provides corresponding methods `GetEditable`, `SetEditable`,  `GetEditing` and `SetEditing` respectively.
-Each one of them accepts an optional `DataRow` to allow retrieving or setting the editable or editing flags of the current property for the specified row, when the property is part of a data list object.
+Each one of them accepts an optional `DataRow` to allow retrieving or setting the editable or editing flags of the current property for the specified row when the property is part of a data list object.
 :::

 ### Property visibility